zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

 ## Deploy a Windows Server Virtual Machine in Azure Stack HCI and connect it to Azure Arc using Powershell

-The following README will guide you on how to use the provided PowerShell script to deploy a Windows Server Virtual Machine on an [Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/hci/overview) cluster and connected it as an Azure Arc enabled server.
+The following README will guide you on how to use the provided PowerShell script to deploy a Windows Server Virtual Machine on an [Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/hci/overview) cluster and connect it as an Azure Arc enabled server.

 This guide will **not** provide instructions on how to deploy and set up Azure Stack HCI and it assumes you already have it provisioned.
 If you don't have any Azure Stack HCI cluster created, please have a look at the following [Azure Stack HCI 20H2 Evaluation Guide](https://github.com/Azure/AzureStackHCI-EvalGuide).